Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 Here is a list of functionality points we should provide to the Metrics CLI tool:
 - checking all the third-party CLIs necessary for the correct operation;
-- automatic creating and configuring of projects in gcloud, firebase and deploying it;
+- automatic creating and configuring of projects in gcloud, firebase and deploying it.

 Let's take a look at the classes the Metrics CLI tool requires.